puppetlabs/puppetlabs-apache/REFERENCE.md

 Points the virtual host's error logs to a `*_error.log` file.
 If this parameter is undefined, Puppet checks for values in `error_log_pipe`, then `error_log_syslog`.<br />
-If none of these parameters is set, given a virtual host `example.com`, Puppet defaults to `$logroot/example.com_error_ssl.log` for SSL virtual hosts and `$logroot/example.com_error.log` for non-SSL virtual hosts.
+If none of these parameters is set, given a virtual host `my example.com`, Puppet defaults to `$logroot/my_example.com_error_ssl.log` for SSL virtual hosts and `$logroot/my_example.com_error.log` for non-SSL virtual hosts.

 Default value: `undef`